-You must successfully pass your content assessment test(s) and the appropriate pedagogy test by July 1 to be eligible for student teaching.
-Please refer to the Indiana CORE Assessments for Educator Licensure program web site for registration information (www.in.nesinc.com).
+You must successfully pass your content assessment test(s) and the appropriate pedagogy test by July 1, 2023.
+Please refer to the Praxis Subject Assessments for Educator Licensure program website for registration information (www.ets.org/praxis/in).
 Questions about the tests should be directed to the administrative assistant in the education office (574-535-7440).